Informfully/Platform/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
 In case you need more information about React Native, the most recent version of this guide is available [here](https://github.com/expo/create-react-native-app/blob/master/README.md).

 The following installation instructions are an abbreviated version for quickly getting you set and ready.
 You can access the full [Platform documentation here](https://informfully.readthedocs.io/en/latest/quick.html).

+Alternatively you can reach out to us, the University of Zurich.
+We will run the back end and accomodate your experiment.
+Send an e-mail to: info@informfully.ch

 ### Download the Code